tagundo/elichika/sdk/costume/README.md

 # About skin texture
-credit to eirumo for drawing body texture
+credit to Yousifrill for drawing body texture

 these recreation texture may not similar as official, if you want add your modified texture, let me know / make pull request